 Enabling and disabling the plugin

-You can enable or disable PT Application Inspector in a currently open project folder.
-If it is not the first time the project is open, the plugin will be enabled automatically (the scan and action history is stored).
-You can also configure enabling the plugin automatically when you open a new project.
+You can enable or disable the plugin in the open project folder.
+If it is not the first time you are opening the project, the plugin is enabled automatically (scan and action history is saved).
+You can also set up the plugin to be automatically enabled when a new project is opened.